ankit1khare/Deep-Neural-Network-based-parking-system/Training/Readme.md

-Checkout fastai lesson 1 for creating folder hierarchy and understand how fasstai library can be leveraged for training a world-class classifier in few minutes.
-I achieved nearly 97% accuracy on my training data.
+Checkout [fastai](https://www.fast.ai/) course for creating folder hierarchy and understand how fastai library can be leveraged for training a world-class classifier in few minutes.
+I could achieve nearly 97.6% accuracy on my training data in just few minutes.